Canyon Country CME

 - Food, supplies, and group camping gear for 7 days in the field

 - Camping and permit fees

 No previous experience necessary.
-Must be capable of sitting in a canoe in varied weather and conditions for 4-8 hours a day.
-Friends and family members 8 and older are welcome.
+Friends and family members 16 and older are welcome.

 This week long expedition will focus on wilderness medical and survival issues, especially those experienced in arid and desert areas.
 This include hypothermia, hyperthermia, trauma, musculoskeletal soft tissue issues, dislocations/fractures, toxic animals, and lost persons.

 The program will be start and end in Las Vegas, NV, with hotel stays at both ends.
 It will begin with car camping and work up to a three day backpack before going back to car camping.
 The program will be held in Grand Staircase-Escalante National Monument, Glen Canyon National Recreation Area, and Bryce Canyon and Zion national parks.
 Activities include day hiking, backpacking, slot canyon explorations, and a possible peak scramble.
 On the expedition, in addition to classes, participants will experience a number of real world wilderness medicine scenarios.
 Participants will sleep in and practice wilderness living (navigation, cooking, tent camping, etc.).
 The program will also include a short service or research project.
 The program will conclude with the final banquet in Las Vegas.